riflechess/riflechess.github.io/stp/summaries/Zoning_Committee_Meeting.md

 date:
 ---
 #### Meeting Info

-**Meeting Type:** Zoning Committee Meeting **Purpose:** To discuss and vote on zoning proposals, variances, and other land use matters affecting the City of Saint Paul **Date/Time:** Wednesday, March 15th, 2023, 6:00 PM
+* **Meeting Type:** Zoning Committee Meeting
+* **Purpose:** Review and discuss proposed zoning changes, variances, and development projects in the City of Saint Paul
+* **Date/Time:** Wednesday, March 15, 2023, at 6:00 PM
+* **Location:** City Council Chambers, 200 4th Street East, St. Paul, MN

 #### Summary
-The meeting began with a presentation by the Planning Department regarding upcoming developments in the Downtown East area.
-The main agenda items were:

-* Zoning proposal for a new high-rise residential building at 7th and Wacouta (Proposal #23-01)
-	+ Discussion centered around parking and density concerns
-	+ Committee members proposed amendments to reduce building height and increase on-site parking
-* Variance request for a new commercial building on Snelling Avenue (Varianc#23-02)
-	+ Some committee members expressed concerns about increased traffic congestion in the area
-	+ A vote was taken, with 4 members voting yes and 1 member voting no

-The proposal for 7th and Wacouta passed with a 5-2 vote after amendments were made to address parking and density concerns.
-The variance request for Snelling Avenue failed by a single vote.

-Committee Chair emphasized the importance of considering public safety and quality of life when making zoning decisions, particularly in areas like Downtown East that are rapidly developing.
+The Zoning Committee meeting covered several key topics:

+* **Proposal for Mixed-Use Development on Grand Avenue**: The committee reviewed a proposal to redevelop a site on Grand Avenue with a mix of residential units and commercial space.
+After discussion, the committee voted 5-2 in favor of recommending approval of the plan, pending further review by the Planning Commission.
+* **Height Variance Request for High-Rise Development**: A developer requested a height variance for a proposed high-rise building in the Lowertown neighborhood.
+The committee debated the merits of granting the variance, with some members expressing concerns about potential impacts on nearby residents and businesses.
+Ultimately, the committee voted 4-3 against recommending approval of the variance.
+* **Zoning Code Update**: The committee discussed proposed changes to the city's zoning code, including updates to parking requirements and setbacks for certain types of buildings.
+After some discussion, the committee voted unanimously in favor of sending the proposals to the Planning Commission for further review.

+The most contentious issue of the evening was the height variance request, with several members expressing strong opinions on both sides of the debate.
+One member argued that granting the variance would be a "slippery slope" and would set a precedent for future developments, while another member countered that the developer had made concessions to mitigate potential impacts and that denying the variance would be unfair.